 3: Get The Right Hiking Boots (Essential)

 The importance of this cannot be underestimated.
-For winter Hiking you are going to need boots which are crampon compatible.
-Winter Hiking boots can get expensive and with the addition of crampons can put a large dent in your hiking gear budget, but please do not scrimp and go for the cheaper pair as a good fitting pair of boots fit for the weather is of paramount importance.
+For winter Hiking you are going to need boots that are crampon compatible.
+Winter Hiking boots can get expensive and with the addition of crampons can put a large dent in your hiking gear budget, but please do not scrimp and go for the cheaper pair as a well-fitting pair of boots fit for the weather is of paramount importance.

 4: Test Yourself

 Once you have your winter skills test under your belt and a few hikes, start stepping up the challenge.
 If you have been Hiking a few 3000-foot peaks, step it up to a 4000-foot peak.
 If you are not challenging yourself you are not really getting much more experienced.
 Join a local hiking club, you will be amazed at the level of experience some of the guys and girls will have.
 I guarantee they will be very forthcoming to help you along.

 There is a great sense of camaraderie in Hiking circles and some of the nicest people you will ever meet.
 I have the pleasure to have made countless friends over the years and meet up regularly with a lot of them to take on challenges etc..

 5: Keep Your Hiking Equipment In Tip-Top Shape

 Don’t take this last tip lightly, maintaining your hiking gear is very important, finding yourself in a whiteout blizzard with a wonky broken compass would not make for a great day out.
 Wet, damp, or snowy weather takes a big toll on hiking clothing that you might not notice in the fairer months.

 Always check all your gear thoroughly at the start of the hiking season and replace any worn-out gloves, goggles, hats, etc.